-Fogarty is an assistant professor in the Department of Computer Science at Trinity University.
+Fogarty is an associate professor in the Department of Computer Science at Trinity University.

 Ph.D. in Computer Science, Rice University

 M.S. in Computer Science, Rice University

 B.S. in Computer Science, University of Illinois, Urbana Champaign